seanblanchfield/blog/current/_posts/2026-07-22-ai-platform-deployment-company.md

 This compounding context layer is the litmus test.
 It's what distinguishes a genuinely AI-native company from one that has put a ChatGPT wrapper on its helpdesk.
 If business context is accumulating and compounding across your agent fleet, you're in takeoff mode.
 If it isn't, you're aspirationally AI-first at best.

 "AI transformation" is as much organisation transformation as tech transformation.
-The litmus test is whether you've got that context flywheel spinning.
+You'll feel the acceleration as soon as that context flywheel starts spinning.
 The actual job of the deployment companies should be to install that flywheel.

 ## This ain't systems integration